DellGEOS/HybridJumpstart/README.md

 In this module, we'll cover the hybrid landscape, why hybrid is so important to so many organizations, explore some of the core use cases and outline the overall hybrid solution from Dell Technologies and Microsoft.

 #### Module 2 - Hybrid Infrastructure with Azure Stack HCI & Azure Arc
-In this module, we'll dive deeper into Azure Stack HCI, including how it integrates with Dell EMC OpenManage, and Azure.
+In this module, we'll dive deeper into Azure Stack HCI, including how it integrates with Dell OpenManage, and Azure.
 In addition, you'll explore a number of the core operations around Azure Stack HCI, including creating VMs, managing storage, networking, and integrating with a variety of Azure services.
 As part of this module, there are a number of hands-on-labs to explore the functionality of Azure Stack HCI.

 #### Module 3 - Modernizing hybrid apps with Kubernetes & Azure Arc
 We'll shift gears in this module, and start to focus more on applications, specifically, containerized applications.
 In this module, you'll explore AKS on Azure Stack HCI and learn first-hand how easy it is to deploy, and get up and running with your first containerized application.
 From there, you'll expore the Azure integration with Arc-enabled Kubernetes, GitOps, Azure Policy and more, all with hands-on-experience in the labs.